growthcode/skills_of_a_rails_developer/Tech Interview Prep/rails_AR_polymorphic.md

     - ` has_many :model, as: :polymorphic_name `
     - example for pictures:
         - ` has_many :pictures, as: :imageable `
-1. If there is a ` has_many :through ` relationship, you'll need to do them like the following... here we have a professor who has many TAs but also once to know which TAs belong to Which Class.
+1. If there is a ` has_many :through ` relationship, you'll need to do them like the following... here we have a professor who has many TAs but also wants to know which TAs belong to Which Class.
     - Polymorphic migration:
     ```
         class CreateTeachingAssistants < ActiveRecord::Migration